mochamadhaikal/nodejs-api-project-folder-structure/README.md

 Choose a self-explaining name for your project.

 ## Description

+In my opinion, the Express framework is lightweight and flexible, easy to learn, and definitely popular and has lots of support.
+[Express Documentation](https://expressjs.com/)!

 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.